Wills, Trusts & Probate

 How often should I update my estate plan?

-It’s a good practice to review your estate plan every few years or after major life events such as marriage, divorce, the birth of a child, or significant changes in your financial situation.
-Regular updates ensure that your plan continues to reflect your current wishes and complies with any changes in laws.
+It is a good practice to review your estate plan every few years and after significant life events such as marriage, divorce, the birth of a child, or substantial changes in assets.
+Laws and personal circumstances change over time, and updates ensure your documents continue to reflect your priorities.
+Reviewing beneficiary designations and asset ownership is also important to confirm that everything aligns with your plan.
+Regular reviews help prevent unintended outcomes and keep your plan effective for the long term.

 What happens if I die without a will in California?